Harper Government Must Set Canadian Scientists Free

-Nature, one of the biggest and most-read scientific journals in the world, made this call in a February 29th editorial.
-The journal lamented the Harper Government’s undisguised hostility to openness, expert opinion and publicly-funded scientific expertise.
+Nature, one of the biggest and most-read scientific journals in the world, is lamenting the Harper Government’s undisguised hostility to openness, expert opinion, and publicly-funded scientific expertise.
 Rightly so.

 Since Prime Minister Stephen Harper’s Conservative Party won power in 2006, there has been a gradual tightening of media protocols for federal scientists and other government workers.
 Researchers who once would have felt comfortable responding freely and promptly to journalists are now required to direct inquiries to a media-relations office, which demands written questions in advance, and might not permit scientists to speak.
 Canadian journalists have documented several instances in which prominent researchers have been prevented from discussing published, peer-reviewed literature.
 Policy directives and e-mails obtained from the government through freedom of information reveal a confused and Byzantine approach to the press, prioritizing message control and showing little understanding of the importance of the free flow of scientific knowledge.

 The situation has gotten worse since the article’s publication.
 Nuked: the world-renowned Experimental Lakes Area (ELA) near Kenora in northwestern Ontario.

 World-renowned Canadian environmentalist, Dr. David Suzuki, was forced to quit the David Suzuki Foundation after government allocated $8 million to the Canada Revenue Agency (CRA) to crackdown on charities engaged in so-called “political activities.”

 But that wasn’t enough for the right-wing Big Oil lobby group, EthicalOil.org.
 The group recently dispatched a 44-page letter to the CRA asking the agency to investigate the David Suzuki Foundation, and “review” its charitable status.